bwpge/lualine-pretty-path/README.md

-        newfile = "Special", -- highlight if the buffer is new path_sep = "", -- highlight for path separator, uses `directory` if empty string symbols = "", -- the symbols at the end of the component term = "Bold", -- highlight if the buffer is a terminal unnamed = "", -- highlight if the buffer is unnamed verbose = "Comment", -- verbose information like terminal PID's },
+        newfile = "Special", -- highlight if the buffer is new path_sep = "", -- highlight for path separator, uses `directory` if empty string symbols = "", -- the symbols at the end of the component unnamed = "", -- highlight if the buffer is unnamed verbose = "Comment", -- verbose information like terminal PID's },